gulraiznoorbari/gulraiznoorbari/README.md

 ### ⚡️ Here is a bit about me:
 - 🚀 I'm a Full Stack Developer.
 - 👨‍💻 Currently working with React and Django for Web Development.
-- 🌱 I’m currently learning about Backend Engineering.
+- 🌱 I’m currently learning about Frontend Engineering.
 - 👯 I’m looking to collaborate with other Content Creators and Developers.
 - 🥅 2021 Goals: Start Contributing to Open Source projects.